 Can my family come to Orientation with me?

-Yes, family members may attend Orientation and there is a separate orientation program designed just for them.
-However, childcare is not provided during orientation so please make arrangements accordingly.
-Holding separate orientations allows staff to better address the unique priorities and questions that students and families typically have.
-In addition, orientation is a step in your adjustment to college life dealing with topics you will encounter in college.
+Yes, family members may attend Orientation.
+There is a separate orientation program designed just for them.
+However, childcare is not provided.
+Tailored orientations allow staff to better address the unique priorities and questions that students and families typically have.
+In addition, orientation is a step in your adjustment to college life.
 When reviewing the orientation dates please be aware that not all orientation sessions offer a family program.
 Please make your choice accordingly.
-We also offer three specific dates that will have a Spanish speaking program.
+We also offer three specific dates that will have a Spanish speaking portion.

 Is there a fee to attend Family Orientation?

 No, there is no charge for family members to attend orientation with their student.
-Because of limited space, we do ask that no more than 3 family members attend orientation.
+Because of limited space, we do ask that no more than 3 family members attend.

 Can my family members go with me to academic advisement?

 No. Advising and registration is set aside for you to focus on selecting classes with your advisor.
-It's important that you understand the requirements of your academic major since your success is ultimately up to you.
+It's important you understand the requirements of your academic major since your success is ultimately up to you.
 For that reason, you'll go to your advising session on your own.
-Your parents will have opportunities to speak with faculty and staff during the parent program at Orientation, so their questions and concerns can be addressed then.
+Your parents will have opportunities to speak with faculty and staff during the parent program at Orientation.
+Your parents/family members questions and concerns can be addressed then.

 My parents can't come with me to Orientation.
 Can another family member attend?